E&P Companies Plant 561,090 Saplings Under PMs Clean & Green Pakistan Drive - UrduPoint

 Oil and gas Exploration & Production (E&P) companies have so far planted 561,090 saplings in different parts of the country under the Prime Minister's Clean and Green Pakistan campaign

-Petroleum Division, being an important stakeholder, is actively participating in the tree plantation drive of the Federal government through E&P operators, a spokesperson for the Petroleum Division said in a news release on Monday.
+Petroleum Division, being an important stakeholder, is actively participating in the tree plantation drive of the Federal government through E&P operators, a senior official told APP.

 The ENI and Mari Petroleum companies stood top contributors by planting 50,000 plus saplings and 34,457 trees respectively during tenure of the current government.